Green light for innovations

 How solar film revolutionised an industry

 innogy Venture Capital has been supporting this wonderfilm since 2009.
 The investment has paid off: Heliathek entered the market in 2012 and is now the world leader in organic photovoltaics.
+The start of high volume production is planned for 2019.

 Cutting costs with drone inspections